cvlab-columbia/diff-usion/README.md

 $ python make_gif.py --config_path configs/edit/retina.yaml
 ```

-You can also reproduce our results on our datasets without downloading anything by reproducing the clip embeddings, ensemble classifiers, and lora weights yourself via the instructions in the next section.
+You can also reproduce our results on our datasets without downloading anything beyond the datasets by reproducing the clip embeddings, ensemble classifiers, and lora weights yourself via the instructions in the next section.

 ## Usage on your own dataset
 ### Dataset format